Heather’s Stage 2C Epithelial Ovarian Cancer & Stage 1A Uterine Cancer Story

 Which means I had a fighting chance.
 Everybody has a fighting chance, let me tell you.
-I’ve met stage four people who have beaten it.
-They only had a 95-percent chance to live five years and they’re like 15 years out.
-So, if you’re stage four, I don’t mean to scare you.
+I’ve met stage 4 people who have beaten it.
+They only had a 95% chance to live five years, and they’re like 15 years out.
+If you’re stage 4, I don’t mean to scare you.
 I really don’t.

-But when she said it was stage two, Braden came running upstairs and there are tears in his eyes.
+When she said it was stage 2, Braden came running upstairs, and there are tears in his eyes.
 I didn’t realize at the time what a big deal stage 2 was.

-I was still bloated, really bloated from all the gas they put in there, and all the trauma to the abdomen.
-So I was just on the couch kind of woozy but having a great time because everybody was so happy.
+I was still bloated, really bloated, from all the gas they put in there and all the trauma to the abdomen.
+I was just on the couch, kind of woozy but having a great time because everybody was so happy.

-That was April third.
-I was given until May third to start chemo.
+That was April 3rd.
+I was given until May 3rd to start chemo.

 How did your loved ones react to your diagnosis?

-At that point, 13 years, I guess.
-And the first thing I said to them when they came, I said, “Make sure they still go to the beach without me.”
-And they were like, “We’re not going back.
+The first thing I said to them when they came, I said, “Make sure they still go to the beach without me.”
+They were like, “We’re not going back.
 We’re not doing that.
 That’s not happening.
 We’re gonna get you through this.”

-I ended up being stage 2C which gave me about anywhere between a 57- to a 75-percent chance of surviving five years.
-If you go to stage three, which I was very close to stage three, that number would’ve dropped to 20-percent chance of living five years.
+I ended up being stage 2C, which gave me about anywhere between a 57 to a 75% chance of surviving five years.
+If you go to stage 3, which I was very close to stage 3, that number would’ve dropped to 20% chance of living five years.

-I was really lucky that I got hit with that soccer ball.
-Right?
-And really lucky that I said something when she was looking at my hand.
+I was really lucky that I got hit with that soccer ball and really lucky that I said something when she was looking at my hand.

-So, women out there, if you have symptoms, don’t wait.
-Don’t wait until you have three things wrong with you, don’t wait until your next GYN visit, because I had mine five months before all this happened.
+Women out there, if you have symptoms, don’t wait.
+Don’t wait until you have three things wrong with you.
+Don’t wait until your next GYN visit, because I had mine five months before all this happened.

 The debulking happened after.
 What is that?

-With ovarian cancer, and I think most cancers, they hit you really, really hard.
-Because if ovarian comes back, it’s really not good, so they want to hit it with everything they’ve got the very first time.
+With ovarian cancer — and I think most cancers — they hit you really, really hard.
+If ovarian comes back, it’s really not good, so they want to hit it with everything they’ve got the very first time.

 I went back to the doctor within a week.
-That was really hard because even though I’m stage 2, you still hear really bad things and I still didn’t know what my percentages were, I couldn’t even speak it.
+That was really hard because even though I’m stage 2, you still hear really bad things.
+I still didn’t know what my percentages were; I couldn’t even speak it.

 I remember being in there and just breaking down and saying, “Do you ever have patients who become grandparents?”
-But I didn’t feel like there was even a chance that I could live to be a grandma.
-And she’s like, “Yes, yes.
+I didn’t feel like there was even a chance that I could live to be a grandma.
+She’s like, “Yes, yes.
 I do have patients who become grandparents.”

-She was thinking that because of my age – I was young, and healthy.
-Everything went well with the debulking so that I probably had a good 70-percent chance of living five years or more, I guess.
+She was thinking that because of my age.
+I was young and healthy.
+Everything went well with the debulking, so I probably had a good 70% chance of living five years or more, I guess.
 She didn’t say that part.

 She said, “You might be eligible for a clinical trial,” which was kind of ironic, because for 14 years, I helped manage clinical trials as a drug development coordinator.
 I remember thinking I would never go on a clinical trial, and here I was being talked to about a clinical trial.

 My first thought was, “Absolutely.
-Absolutely.
-I’ve got three kids, I’ve got three young kids.
+I’ve got three kids.
+I’ve got three young kids.
 I have to live, and we are going to do everything that we absolutely can to ensure that that happens.”